uaarg/pigeon/README.md

 * Monitors the folder for new images added to it
 * Displays a scrollable list of images
 * Displays a main image as selected from the scrollable list
-* Settings area for specifying and saving settings
+* Settings area for specifying and saving common settings
+* Settings Window for specifying and saving all settings (under the Edit menu)
 * Displays program state and currently viewed image info in an information area
 * Plots pre-set ground control points in images by doing inverse